 RX100 is a romantic drama film starring Karthikeya and Payal Rajput in lead roles.
 Rao Ramesh and Ramki played key roles in the movie.
 Ashok Reddy Gummakonda produced the film.
 Debutante Ajay Bhupathi directed it.

 Shiva (Karthikeya) is a middle-class guy living in a rural village of Godavari.
 Vishwanatham (Rao Ramesh) is the village head and a politician who is backed by Daddy (Ramki) and Shiva.
-The daughter of Vishwanatham, Indhu, returns from city and falls for Shiva instantly, which is portrayed as lust at first sight.
-Although Shiva avoids her initially, she makes the first move and he reciprocates love.
+The daughter of Vishwanatham, Indhu, returns from the city and falls for Shiva instantly, which is portrayed as lust at first sight.
+Although Shiva avoids her initially, she makes the first move and he reciprocates the love.
 The problems arise when they decide to disclose their relationship to Vishwanatham.
 The rest of the story is about how Shiva handled the consequences.

 Karthikeya is brilliant in his role.
 His performance during the emotional scenes leaves an impression.
 Payal Rajput is surprisingly good.
 The chemistry between the lead pair worked out very well.
 Her performance intensifies towards the climax.
 The senior actor Ramki is good in a key role which is linear throughout the film.
 Vishwanatham is the most mature character in the film and Rao Ramesh convincingly performs it.
-His expressions during some scenes breathes life into the character.
+His expressions during some scenes breathe life into the character.

-The story and central theme of the film is refreshing.
+The story and central theme of the film are refreshing.
 The screenplay could’ve been a lot better.
 The dialogues are good and realistic.
 The production values are grand.
 The art design is extremely realistic.
 The visuals are a treat to watch, the cinematography is an asset to the film.
-The portrayal of village was beautiful on screen.
-The music is good and songs help the film to reach target audience.
+The portrayal of the village was beautiful on screen.
+The music is good and songs help the film to reach the target audience.
 The background music is decent and elevates the film in crucial scenes.
 The editing is bad and has spoiled the film to some extent.
 The action choreography is very good.
 The direction is brilliant and is on par with Ram Gopal Varma.
 The blocking of scenes and tracking shots are perfect.
-Many regular scenes are well executed because of director’s efforts.
-Nevertheless, the excessive camera angles may be annoying for regular audience.
+Many regular scenes are well executed because of the director’s efforts.
+Nevertheless, the excessive camera angles may be annoying for a regular audience.